SanishKumar/WebGIS-OpenLayers/README.md

-# Voice enabled user interface for geospatial map based web-applications.
+# Voice enabled user interface for geospatial map based web-applications

 Developing a library or proof-of-concept for voice-enabled user-interface for geospatial map based web applications.
 The solution is supposed to be lightweight and scalable and preferably leverage GPUs/NPUs available on modern devices rather than online libraries for voice command recognition.